 December 04, 2010

 Every hour I would evaluate Maddie's progress.
 Upon waking she still couldn't walk.
 At 2pm today (Saturday) Maddie could walk, dance, and do cartwheels.
 We think it's a miracle.
-She started prednizone yesterday but the doctor said it wouldn't take full effect until Sunday or Monday.
+She started prednisone yesterday but the doctor said it wouldn't take full effect until Sunday or Monday.
 She danced in the Nutcracker tonight at the performing arts center and did a beautiful job.

 December 03, 2010

 Happy Birthday to me.
 I spent it at Children's Hospital with Maddie.
 Still unable to walk, I stuck her in a stroller that was way too small for her and wheeled her to the Rheumatologist.
 She was supposed to be dancing in the Nutcracker this morning, outreach performances for school groups.
 Instead she was at the doctor.
 Her Pediatric Rheumatologist is fabulous.
-He put her on prednizone right away and said he'd keep her on it for 5-6 weeks, weening her off slowly.
+He put her on prednisone right away and said he'd keep her on it for 5-6 weeks, weening her off slowly.
 If her arthritis was still bothering her after coming off the steroid he would put her on methotrexate.
 The doctor was very interested in my arthritis and was actually more helpful than my own Rheumatologist.
 He suspects Psoriatic Arthritis because that would be the type that could link our diseases.

 November 29, 2010